-In this paper, I assess the extent to which gender gaps in earnings may be driven by physicians’ preference for working with specialists of the same gender.
-Analyzing administrative data on 100 million Medicare patient referrals, I provide robust evidence that physicians refer more to others of their same gender (i.e., referrals exhibit gender homophily).
-I show that homophily in referrals is predominantly driven by physicians’ decisions, rather than by endogenous sorting of physicians or patients.
-As 75% of referring physicians are men, my estimates suggest that gender homophily in referrals makes, all else being equal, demand for female physicians 5% lower than demand for male physicians, thus contributing to the persistence of gender inequality.
-Overall, my results point to the positive externality associated with increased female participation in medicine, and perhaps in other contexts where networking is important.
+I assess the extent to which the gender gap in physician earnings may be driven by physicians’ preference for referring to specialists of the same gender.
+Analyzing administrative data on 100 million Medicare patient referrals, I provide robust evidence that doctors refer more to specialists of their same gender.
+I show that biased referrals are predominantly driven by physicians’ decisions rather than by endogenous sorting of physicians or patients.
+Because most referring doctors are male, the net impact of same-gender bias by both male and female doctors generates lower demand for female relative to male specialists, pointing to a positive externality for increased female participation in medicine.

 JEL Classification: I11, J16, L14